Sex in the States

 • You do not need parental consent if you are receiving an abortion because of abuse, assault, incest or neglect or if it is needed due to a medical emergency.

-• Arkansas makes women and girls have an ultrasound before they can have an abortion and the health care provider is made, by Arkansas law, to offer the woman or girl the option of view the ultrasounds image of the pregnancy.
+• Arkansas makes people have an ultrasound before they can have an abortion and the health care provider is made, by Arkansas law, to offer the person the option of view the ultrasounds image of the pregnancy.

 • In Arkansas, Medicaid, a program that provides health care funding, does not provide coverage for medically necessary abortions, even though there has been a court decision that says the state is supposed to do so.

 • There is a 24-hour waiting period for anyone seeking an abortion.
 Counseling must be provided in person before the waiting period begins.
-This means that a woman or girl needs to have two in-person appointments in order to get an abortion.
+This means that a person needs to have two in-person appointments in order to get an abortion.

 • If you need help paying for an abortion, call the National Abortion Federation Hotline at 1-800-772-9100, Monday–Friday, 7 a.m. to 11 p.m.; Saturday–Sunday, 9 a.m. to 9 p.m.
 (Eastern Daylight Time).